-On 30 April the Scottish Police Federation issued an 'improvement notice' on Police Scotland for what they described as a breach of Section 2 of the Health and Safety at Work etc. Act 1974 seeking a safe system of work around breath testing.
+On 30 April the Scottish Police Federation issued a Trade Union "Improvement Notice" against the organisation for what they describe as a breach of Section 2 of the Health and Safety at Work etc. Act 1974 and the SPF have asked for a safe system of work around breath testing.
+This is already in place following Health Protection Scotland guidance.